 The facility’s flexible design allows for the upper terrace and mezzanine level dining areas to remain open for student use after traditional meal hours, with access to the café/C-Store for late night dining.

 The dynamic, angular roof of the Commons is inspired by the region’s topography and allows for daylight to reach deep into the building’s interiors.
 Exterior materials are primarily terracotta-toned cement fiber panels, glass curtainwall, and translucent fiber reinforced polymer panels – emphasizing daylighting and views from both within and into the facility.
 Passive solar strategies were incorporated to assure that heat gain was mitigated and glare was controlled.
-The project is designed to achieve LEED Gold.
+The project is LEED Gold.